Puerto Vallarta General Info

 Buses connect Puerto Vallarta to a number of Mexican cities, the buses are a very popular means of transportation out of the city.
 All major carriers operate out of Puerto Vallarta and provide service to Guadalajara, Mexico City, and all of the major cities of the west coast.
 Buses to nearby cities leave on a regular basis, while distant cities may require a wait.

 Although it might be intimidating at first to use, the city buses in Vallarta are inexpensive and efficient.
-Although they might look a lot to you like old school buses repainted quite colorfully, they are all in reasonable repair and we have never encountered people moving livestock on them!
-Buses in town travel in front of Club Paco Paco and have their destinations and routes written in shoe polish on the front window.
-Fares are 5 pesos (where else can you get a city bus ride for so little).
-The bus south toward Mismaloya is 5.5 pesos.
+Puerto Vallarta has recently upgraded their buses to EcoFriendly buses.
+There are a few remaining buses that might look a lot to you like old school buses repainted quite colorfully, they are all in reasonable repair and we have never encountered people moving livestock on them!
+Buses in town travel in front of Lazaro Cardenas Park and have their destinations and routes written in shoe polish on the front window.
+Fares are 10 pesos per person (where else can you get a city bus ride for so little).
+Your ticket does not guarentee a seat and there are no transfers.
+Most drivers do not speak English nor handle dollars.
+The bus south toward Mismaloya is 8 pesos.

 When going to restaurants in taxis, you should know that some restaurants pay taxi drivers a commission for delivering tourists to their location.
 This can sometime mean you will be told nonsense by a taxi driver like that a restaurant is closed so he can divert you to another one that pays his commission.
 Be aware this sometime happens and insist on what you want.